 Protests erupted across the nation, with people expressing anger for the injustice and continued police brutality experienced by so many African Americans.
 The police brutality against the protestors during the demonstrations after George Floyd’s death vividly demonstrated one of the primary things Americans have been protesting.

 In the midst of the chaos, President Trump decided to escape to the White House bunker.
 Then, as police tear-gassed peaceful protestors in order to clear a path for him to a church near the White House, Trump and his entourage staged a photo op at that church.

-Instead of trying to calm an already fragile nation, Trump has spent time ranting on Twitter and sharing conspiracy theories.
-He did not offer a conciliatory tone aimed at lessening the divide between some white and black Americans.
+Instead of trying to calm an already fragile nation, Trump spent time ranting on Twitter and sharing conspiracy theories.
+He did not offer a conciliatory tone aimed at lessening the divide between white and black Americans.
 He even demanded that governors “dominate” the protestors and the streets, seeming to endorse more police brutality.

 Unfortunately, this is all part and parcel of a political strategy that Republicans have used for over 50 years, stretching back to the late 1960s.
 It’s a targeted and comprehensive strategy aimed at pleasing white voters in the South, a core constituency for Republicans.

 The Southern strategy is a political tactic aimed at Southern voters, pandering to the prejudices of many of them in the hope of making them sympathetic to Republican candidates.
 It masks federally-illegal discriminatory policies, seeking to define them as properly falling under the rubric of “states’ rights.”
 Lee Atwater, the notorious Republican political operative, believed that winning the Southern vote would require invoking related dog-whistle terms.
 President Reagan, too, used such terms as “welfare queen” and “states’ rights.”